AhsanulBariRomi/ahsanul-bari.github.io/_pages/cv.md

 ●	Integrating different organizations' products through vendor-provided APIs with customer-facing MFS/DFS applications.
 [Rocket-Biller Integration]<br/>
 ●	Monitor, analyze, and test vendor-provided software, and offer support to the suppliers.
 [NexusPay Application]<br/>
 ●	Develop a gateway with all the transaction logic to integrate our system with the application provided by the vendor to process all kinds of customer transaction requests.
 [DBBL GateWay - NexusPay]<br/>
-●	It should be mentioned in particular, worked as a developer on the BanglaQR project and IDTP (Binimoy) Integration in the NexusPay system. <br/>
+●	It should be mentioned in particular, worked as a developer on the BanglaQR project, MRT Project and IDTP (Binimoy) Integration in the NexusPay system. <br/>

 <b>MTO (Software Development)</b><br />